Dodge Power Wagon: Axles

 The axles are manufactured by American Axle & Manufacturing, Inc. The front is an AAM 9.25 and the rear is a hybrid AAM 10.5 with the larger axle shafts from the AAM 11.5.
 Despite the fact the axles have locking differentials, the rear axle is also a helical-type limited-slip differential when unlocked.
 The Power Wagon is equipped with a 4.56:1 axle gear ratio not available on other 2500 models.

-Ram Trucks 2500 Power Wagon 2010-present (DJ)
+Ram Trucks 2500 Power Wagon 2010–present (DJ)

 In 2010 the Dodge trucks were re-branded as Ram, and the Heavy Duty lineup received a major redesign.
 The Power Wagon model continued with its special features for off-road prowess.
 Beginning in 2010, the Power Wagon is only available as a crew cab with a 6.33 ft bed on a 149 in wheelbase.
+Also, unlike other Ram HD trucks, this model is only available with a Hemi engine and has no Cummins diesel option.
+This is because the tow winch on the front of the truck takes up space needed for the Cummins' intercooler.
+The Cummins engine also impacts its off-road capabilities, being significantly heavier than the Hemi engine.
 The Power Wagon features off-road-tuned suspension, electronically locking differentials, an electronic sway bar disconnects, and a 12,000 lb winch.
 Due to the softer suspension, the Power Wagon models receive a reduced GVWR, and consequentially a lower payload and towing capacity, as compared to a standard 2500.